-With tools like Azure AD Domain Services, Azure Active Directory and Windows Virtual Desktop, it’s now easier than ever to move your apps, processes and infrastructure into the cloud.
+With tools like Azure AD Domain Services, Azure Active Directory and Azure Virtual Desktop, it’s now easier than ever to move your apps, processes and infrastructure into the cloud.

-Here’s a look at Azure AD Domain Services (AADDS), which was released a few years ago but has now gained more widespread attention after the release of Windows Virtual Desktop.
+Here’s a look at Azure AD Domain Services (AADDS), which was released a few years ago but has now gained more widespread attention after the release of Azure Virtual Desktop.

 Aside from that, it supports domain joining for VMs, group policy application, lightweight directory access protocol (LDAP) and Kerberos / NTLM authentication, which is compatible with Active Directory.
 Another of its core strengths is that it also makes lifting-and-shifting assets to Azure extremely easy.

 Just like Azure Virtual Desktop, which we have explored in a range of other posts, the Azure AD Domain Services pricing is certainly attractive.
 You only pay for what you use and there are no upfront costs at all.

 There are three different packages, Standard, Enterprise and Premium.
 Each offers differing frequencies of backups, Auth loads and object counts.
 Technical support comes too for an extra price.

 If you need more help figuring out which package to choose, or more help on Azure AD Domain Services pricing in general, make sure you consult the pricing calculator.